-The Board encourages full participation of shareholders at the Annual General Meeting (AGM) to ensure a high level of accountability and discussion of Opthea's strategy and goals.
-The Opthea Notice of Meeting 2020 for the AGM will be provided to all shareholders and made available on Opthea's website.
-Due to circumstances resulting from COVID-19, shareholders and proxyholders will not be able to attend in person.
-However, there will be facilities for shareholders and proxyholders to participate on-line, via webcast.
+The Board encourages full participation of shareholders at all general meetings, including the Annual General Meeting (AGM), to ensure a high level of accountability and discussion of Opthea's strategy and goals.
+The Opthea Notice of Meeting 2023 for the AGM will be provided to all shareholders and made available on Opthea's website.
+There will be facilities for shareholders and proxy holders to participate on-line, via webcast or by phone.
 Further details are set out in the Notice of Meeting.
 Opthea confirms that shareholders will still have the opportunity to submit questions to the Chairman during the AGM.